mekatronik-achmadi/md_tutorial/electronic/tutorials/git_more.md

 The interface between Windows and Linux are mostly same.

-For regular Git workflow (Stage->Commit->Push), you can mostly in these button group:
+For regular Git workflow (Stage->Commit->Push), its done mostly in these button group:

 ![images](images/gitguibutton.PNG?raw=true)